antseq69100/m365-endpoint/apps/greenshot/troubleshooting.md

 # Troubleshooting

-## App installs but is not detected
+## Application installs but is not detected
 Check that Intune detection is configured against:

 `HKEY_CURRENT_USER\SOFTWARE\ITLYON\Apps\Greenshot`